 In 15 days, the end of the election that may reshape the world

-For the next 15 days, in the run up to the end of the American elections, HT will bring ground reports, analysis, interviews and offer a glimpse of campaign strategies and voter attitudes from a set of swing states and Washington DC to capture the most important democratic political exercise of this year
+Over 10 million Americans have voted early in a crucial election, with implications for U.S. governance, global politics, and economic policies at stake.

 Washington: The world’s most important election is underway.
-Over ten million American voters have already voted to elect their own president either through mail-in ballots or early in-person voting.
-November 5, the day of the US elections, is actually the final day of voting.
+Over 10 million American voters have already voted to elect their president either through mail-in ballots or early in-person voting.
+November 5, the day of the US election, is actually the final day of voting.

-For the next 15 days, in the run up to the end of the American elections, HT will bring ground reports, analysis, interviews and offer a glimpse of campaign strategies and voter attitudes from a set of swing states and Washington DC to capture the most important democratic political exercise of this year.
+For the next 15 days, in the run-up to the end of the American election, HT will bring ground reports, analysis, interviews and offer a glimpse of campaign strategies and voter attitudes from a set of swing states and Washington DC to capture the most important democratic political exercise of this year.

 How US polls shaped the last 25 years